 For people whose work and other responsibilities make it difficult to visit a bank during traditional banking hours, the ability to do their banking at any time of day or night might be an important consideration when choosing a bank.

 Some banks may have limits on how much can be deposited daily or monthly when using mobile deposit.
-Also, some banks may charge a fee for mobile deposits, another thing to be aware of when choosing to go mobile.
+Also, some banks may charge a fee for mobile deposits, which is another thing to be aware of when choosing to go mobile.

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.